quantiota/SKA-Learning-Duality/README.md

 SKA's forward-only, unsupervised process brings to light informational "landmarks," boundaries, and predictability windows that are invisible to retrospective, batch approaches—even with the same data.

+## Entropy Exists Only Before the Outcome
+A central consequence of SKA Learning Duality is this realization:

+ **Entropy is a measure of uncertainty—and uncertainty only exists before the outcome is known.**

+Therefore, it is fundamentally incoherent to compute entropy on a dataset that has already been fully observed.

 ## Results & Interpretation
 ### Example Results
 |                    | **Real-Time SKA Learning**             | **Batch SKA Analysis**              |